Are Bad Behaviour Lists Allowed?

 However, the “matter” of a bad behaviour list is a symptom of a far greater underlying causal issue.
 While the OPC and especially the tenant may have been satisfied with the outcome, the tenant didn’t appear to ever challenge the overarching fact that she owed a previous housing provider for damages and rent arrears.
 She was told by the property management company that her name would be removed from the bad tenant list if she provided a reference from her housing provider, but, according to the OPC, the tenant chose not to do so.

-OPC’s case and summary failed to mention that it was the tenant’s actions in the first place that created the circumstances that put the tenant’s “(39.)
+OPC’s case and summary failed to mention that it was the tenant’s actions in the first place that created the circumstances that put the tenant’s “(39.) … rental prospects, reputations, lives and those of their dependent family members …” at risk.
+For me, this was the true crux of the matter.

 I wrestled with this constantly for several few weeks to determine what was upsetting to me about OPC’s conclusion to this legal quandary.
 I finally realized: privacy does not trump accountability.
 This was the pivotal moment that led to this lengthy article.